2024 Accessibility Programme

 In addition to the cinemas programme, two themed collections of short films will be available to view with Captions and Audio Descriptions at Show Me Shorts On Demand during Labour Weekend.
 These include The Sampler as well as Aotearoa – Ka Awatea - The homegrown collection of short films focus on characters making sense of the world after a difficult time.
 They rise to meet challenges through connection, redemption, justice, closure, understanding and peace.
 Ka pō, ka ao, ka awatea.
 From within the darkness comes light and a new day.

-Tickets for the Captioned and Audio Described screenings will be available from mid-October.
-Please get in touch if you’d like to get the notification by emailing us here.
+Tickets for the Captioned and Audio Described screenings will be available during Labour Weekend.
+You can watch them here.

 In order to better communicate with all members of the Show Me Shorts community, the website has been redesigned this year, with accessibility in mind.
 The new website was planned alongside accessibility experts, Lauren Hayes Consultants, who have helped make key improvements to enhance the experience for people with low vision or those who rely on screen readers.
 These updates ensure smoother navigation, better readability, and a more inclusive environment for all users.